What are the features of stock index futures in India?

-Various types of index futures are available, offering exposure to specific market sectors or indices.
+Various types of stock index futures are available, offering exposure to specific market sectors or indices.
 Examples include:

 - Nifty 50: Covers the 50 leading companies in the Nifty index.